What is probabilistic programming?

 Probabilistic programming languages (PPLs) are the tools used to implement this paradigm.
 They extend conventional programming languages with random primitives and a suite of tools for statistical analysis, rather than execution.
 PPLs enable the expression of probabilistic models that can be automatically analyzed to understand the statistical properties of the program.

-Examples of PPLs include Stan and Hakaru, with Stan being one of the more widely used languages in the field.
+Examples of PPLs include Stan, PyMC, NumPyro, and Pyro, which are among the more widely used languages in the field.
 These languages provide constructs for defining probabilistic models and performing inference, which can be a time-consuming and complex task if done manually.

 In essence, probabilistic programming allows for a more efficient exploration of probabilistic models and can significantly reduce the amount of code needed to perform tasks that involve uncertainty.